 - Check whether or not absences are in part due to personal or family problems.
 During a discussion, the manager should be supportive, exploring whether annual leave and special leave would be appropriate but also explaining clearly to the staff member that continuing frequent absences from work are unsustainable. - Check whether the staff member's absences are in any way work-related, for example as a result of workplace stress.
 If the problem is work-related, the manager should refer to the Trust's Management of Stress at Work Policy and take prompt steps to remove or reduce the factors that may be causing the staff member's stress. - Seek medical advice, if appropriate, to determine whether there is any underlying medical cause for a staff member's frequent absences. - Implement the procedures set out in this policy and set reasonable targets for improvement in attendance which are time limited and ensure that the staff member is committed to achieving them.
-(Advice is available from the Human Resources advisory team.) - Ensure staff are aware of the consequences of continued unsatisfactory attendance, i.e. that they may be managed through a formal process, which may ultimately lead to dismissal. - Keep confidential records of all absences, discussions and medical certificates and make sure that the records clearly identify the reasons for a staff member's absences. - Schedule any relevant follow-up meetings at an agreed time to monitor the ongoing situation, where applicable. - Monitor levels of sickness in particular areas e.g. areas with 12 hour shifts. - Ensure working time directive is adhered to e.g. appropriate rest breaks between shifts to ensure health & wellbeing.
+(Advice is available from the Human Resources advisory team.) - Ensure staff are aware of the consequences of continued unsatisfactory attendance, i.e. that they may be managed through a formal process, which may ultimately lead to dismissal. - Keep confidential records of all absences, discussions and medical certificates and make sure that the records clearly identify the reasons for a staff member's absences. - Ensure that all confidential staff records associated with this policy are stored and maintained in line with the Trust's Information Lifecycle and Record Management Policy. - Schedule any relevant follow-up meetings at an agreed time to monitor the ongoing situation, where applicable. - Monitor levels of sickness in particular areas e.g. areas with 12 hour shifts. - Ensure working time directive is adhered to e.g. appropriate rest breaks between shifts to ensure health & wellbeing.